vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ![References](images/reference.png)

-Using references in this way, prevents data duplication in the TTF and specification changes flow through existing Template artifacts without updating it in each one.
+Using references in this way prevents data duplication in the TTF, and specification changes flow through existing Template artifacts without updating it in each one.

 ### Classification Hierarchy